Jörg Meuthen: Resignation and post-AfD life

-On January 28, 2022, Meuthen declared that he would resign from the party chairmanship with immediate effect and resign from the AfD.
+On 28 January 2022, Meuthen declared that he would resign from the party chairmanship with immediate effect and resign from the AfD.

-He justified this with the fact that he had lost the power struggle with the formally dissolved right-wing extremist "Der Flügel" ("the wing") over the political direction of AfD.
+He justified this with the fact that he had lost the power struggle with the formally dissolved right-wing extremist "Der Flügel" wing over the political direction of AfD.
 Meuthen criticized that the party had developed far to the right and was in large parts no longer concurrent with the liberal democratic basic order in Germany.
-In June 2022 he joined the Centre Party.